bfetler/project_management/README.md

     + Items B and C may be done in any order, and do not depend on each other.
 + Rearrange work items, schedules.
 + Prioritize items.
 Some items are required, have fixed schedule and dependencies, others are flexible.
 + Set time estimates for each item.
     + Don't forget time for writing software, testing software, writing documentation.
     + Are time estimates accurate?
 What is the error range?

-+ Tools for defining work items, flow:
++ Tools for defining work items, work flow:
     + whiteboard
     + post-its
     + project software (e.g. Pivotal Tracker, Microsoft Project)